NFL makes major protocol change, while players’ union advocates for postponements

 The NFL did not immediately respond to a request for comment about the union’s view toward postponements.

-The modification to the return-to-play protocol marked a notable shift for the NFL as it deals with a sharp increase in coronavirus cases among players this week.
+The modification to the return-to-play protocols marked a notable shift for the NFL as it deals with a sharp increase in coronavirus cases among players this week.
 The league attributed the rise in cases at least in part to the growing prevalence of the omicron variant.
 The new protocols represent, in effect, the NFL’s attempt to live with a variant that the league said it is finding to be more transmissible but causing milder illness.

 The protocol changes Thursday, developed in collaboration with the NFLPA, went into effect immediately and included bolstered mask-wearing requirements and increased restrictions to attempt to curtail the spread of the virus within teams’ facilities.